awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Managing.Performance.md

  The `DBInstanceClassMemory` value represents the memory capacity, in bytes, available for the DB instance\.
 It's a number that Aurora computes internally and isn't directly available for you to query\.
 Aurora reserves some memory in each DB instance for the Aurora management components\.
 This adjustment to the available memory produces a lower `max_connections` value than if the formula used the full memory for the associated DB instance class\.

- Aurora MySQL and RDS MySQL DB instances have different amounts of memory overhead\.
-Therefore, the `max_connections` value can be different for Aurora MySQL and RDS MySQL DB instances that use the same instance class\.
+ Aurora MySQL and RDS for MySQL DB instances have different amounts of memory overhead\.
+Therefore, the `max_connections` value can be different for Aurora MySQL and RDS for MySQL DB instances that use the same instance class\.
 The values in the table only apply to Aurora MySQL DB instances\.

  The much lower connectivity limits for T2 and T3 instances are because with Aurora, those instance classes are intended only for development and test scenarios, not for production workloads\.